 Chemotherapy (or chemo) uses strong medicines to fight the lymphoma.
 These medicines are extremely effective in killing off the cancer cells, but they do have side effects, including nausea, vomiting, hair loss, tiredness, and lowering of the blood counts.
-Chemotherapy will also make a person more at risk for infection, so at times kids getting chemo need to be careful to avoid being around anyone who is sick.
+Chemotherapy will also make a person more at risk for infection, so at times kids getting chemo need to stay away from anyone who is sick.

 Radiation involves using especially strong X-rays to kill cancer cells.
-The radiation is administered through a machine and targeted just at cancer cells.
-Radiation therapy is usually given in addition to chemo.
-Radiation can also cause side effects such as exhaustion and stomach problems, but it is not painful.
+The radiation is given through a machine and targeted just at cancer cells.
+Radiation therapy is often used in addition to chemo.
+Radiation can also cause side effects such as exhaustion, sore throat, and stomach problems, but it is not painful.

 Most kids with Hodgkin lymphoma are cured and go on to lead normal lives.
-If you have Hodgkin, you may need to make some short- and long-term changes in your life while you are being treated and getting better.
+If you have Hodgkin lymphoma, you may need to make some short- and long-term changes in your life while you are being treated and getting better.

-For example, you may have to be schooled at home or give up football, cheerleading, or orchestra until your treatment is finished.
+For example, you may have to be homeschooled or give up football, cheerleading, or orchestra until your treatment is finished.
 Your body needs to be protected from infection and injury while you are getting chemotherapy, and the best places to do that are at home and in the hospital.